PDCMFinder/expression-data-test/README.md

 This repository contains the expression data for 50 genes from 16 models, below is a brief description of each column in the dataset.
 - Model id: Unique identifier for each model
 - gene_symbol: HGNC Gene symbol
-- z_score: Z-score representing the gene expression
+- z_score: gene expression value
 - diagnosis: Patient diagnosis
 - platform_id: Platform used for obtaining gene expression value
 - chromosome: Chromosomal location of the gene